dnyu/contrastslackbot/README.md

     * NodeJS allows for easy way to spin up a server, useful, accessible modules
     * Already had a simple boilerplate for NodeJS webapp
     * Botkit provides a simple way to create listeners for my Slackbot
-    * I have previous experience with Amazon Web Services, so this the RTM API is not only more familiar to implement for my, but also allowed me to showcase my experience with AWS
+    * I have previous experience with Amazon Web Services, so the RTM API is not only more familiar to implement, but also allows me to showcase my experience with AWS
-* Improvements that could be made
+* Improvements that could be made (ie. TODO) *Consolidate keys into single file
+    *Help function listing possible commands
+    *Auto-correct function, most likely a node module that could easily be implmented *Catch command but no argument case